 Thoreau had hoped to use his jail time and refusal to pay the tax to raise awareness about the issue of the Mexican-American war and Staples described him as “mad as the devil” when he learned someone had paid his tax for him and he was free to go.

-A Historical Guide to Henry David Thoreau; William E. Cain; 2000
+Cain, William E. A Historical Guide to Henry David Thoreau.
+Oxford University Press, 2000

-The Essays of Henry David Thoreau; Henry David Thoreau, Richard Dillman; 1992
+Thoreau, Henry David.
+The Essays of Henry David Thoreau.
+Edited by Richard Dillman.
+NCUP, 1992

-Henry David Thoreau: A Biography; Milton Meltzer; 2006
+Meltzer, Milton.
+Henry David Thoreau: A Biography.
+Twenty-First Century Books, 2006